.com vs .co.uk: Which Domain is Best for Your British Business?

 .com

-However, the .com domain isn’t tied to the US: it’s a truly global TLD and available to anyone, anywhere.
+As the internet grew, especially in the early days when the US was leading the charge, the .com domain was a favourite for American businesses.
+However, .com isn’t tied to the US: it’s a truly global TLD and available to anyone, anywhere.

 ✓ .com domain: A global TLD with massive recognition, boasting over 160 million registrations worldwide.
 Anyone can buy a .com domain, but it suits businesses with international ambitions, offering credibility and broad appeal.
 It’s a universal choice for anyone looking to build a website.